-The fact that we are living longer, staying healthier and looking younger perpetuates the myth that 30 is the new 20.
-While this may be true in many areas of life, applying it to your love life is foolish; it hurts more than it helps you.
-Behind this is the notion that a woman can have it all — she can focus on building her career, then when she decides she wants love, she'll surely have that too.
+The fact that women are living longer, staying healthier and looking younger perpetuates the myth that 30 is the new 20.
+While this is certainly true in many areas of life, applying this to your love life is foolish; it hurts more than it helps you.
+Behind this mindset is the hope that a woman can have it all—she can focus on building her career, then when she decides she wants love, she'll surely have that, too.

 What Happened When I Believed 30 Was The New 20

 I'm a firm believer that everything happens for our greater good.
 The questionable choices I made early on eventually led me to my Mr. Wonderful when I was in my early 40s.
 I love him dearly and love our life together, but at the same time I'm only human.
 On occasion, I wonder what might have been if I'd known differently when I was in my 20s and 30s.
 Here's my story:

 When I was in my 20s and mid 30s, I thought time was on my side, not realizing the consequences of focusing on my career at the expense of my love life.
 I truly believed I could have it all, but that I didn't have to work for it all at once.
 I threw myself into my career and quickly received promotions to positions of greater responsibility.
 In my various jobs, I knew what to do and how to do things.
 The more I focused, the more successful I became.
 Focusing my attention and energy on my professional life made me feel good about myself.